-You will be assigned an assessor who will meet with you and your apprentice regularly to undertake assessments in the workplace.
+You will be assigned a Development Coach (Assessor) who will meet with you and your apprentice regularly to undertake assessments in the workplace.

 What are the costs and benefits?

-The government outlines the national minimum wage for apprentices which applies to time spent working plus time spent training as part of the Apprenticeship.
-Employers are free to pay above this figure and generally most do in the West Berkshire area.
+The government outlines the national minimum wage for apprentices, which applies to time spent working plus time spent training as part of the Apprenticeship.
+Employers are free to pay above this figure; most do in the West Berkshire area.